btrkeks/bookminer/README.md

 ## Usage

-BookMiner uses the `EDITOR` and `TERMINAL` environment variables to choose the terminal and editor.
+The application uses the `EDITOR` and `TERMINAL` environment variables to choose the terminal and editor.
 You can either set these in your environment (`.bash_profile` for bash) or pass them like this:
 ```bash
 TERMINAL=st EDITOR=nvim bookminer